 Don’t carry too much stuff with you

-This may sound self-evident, but we are constantly surprised when people show up with huge backpacks for the day.
+This may sound self-evident, but I am surprised when people walk around with huge daypacks.
 Sure, if you are a professional photographer, you will want all your gear with you.
 It’s also normal to pack a few extra things if you have a baby or certain medical conditions.

 For most people though, a small, light backpack or handbag where you can keep your water bottle, some sunscreen and other personal items is more than enough.

-While we’re on this subject, we can’t stress it enough that it’s important to be wary of your belongings at all times.
-I’ve never had an issue with pickpockets myself, but it looks like many tourists do.
+While I’m on this subject, I can’t stress enough that it’s important to be wary of your belongings at all times.
+I’ve never had an issue with pickpockets myself, but it looks like many visitors do.
 Having your personal items taken away is totally inconvenient, to say the least, so be mindful.

 Don’t forget the sunscreen

-If you don’t really think that you should wear sunscreen in the city, I totally suggest that you give it a second thought.
+If you think that there’s no need for sunscreen in the city, please give it a second thought.
 Sure, the sun in Greece isn’t as strong as in more tropical places, but you can still get burnt.
-I’ve learnt the hard way during some of my walking tours with visitors, and I’m Greek!!!
+I’ve learnt the hard way during my many years of walking around Athens and the islands, and I’m Greek!!!

 Drink lots and lots of water